Walk over the sand dunes to Roebuck Bay

 Roebuck Bay is a tropical marine embayment with extensive and highly biologically diverse intertidal mudflats.
-Dugongs, Green turtles and Australian Snubfin dolphins (Orcaella heinsohni) regularly feed on the extensive seagrass meadows in Roebuck Bay, which is also a major nursery for marine fishes and crustaceans and supports an exceptionally high diversity of benthic invertebrates (est. between 300 – 500 species), placing it amongst the most diverse mudflats in the world according to the Netherlands Institute.
-Indeed, Roebuck Bay’s tidal range is so large, it exposes a staggering 160 km² of mudflats, with tides travelling at up to 20cm/sec mid cycle.
+Dugongs, Green turtles and Australian Snubfin dolphins (Orcaella Heinsohn) regularly feed on the extensive seagrass meadows in Roebuck Bay, which is also a major nursery for marine fishes and crustaceans and supports an exceptionally high diversity of benthic invertebrates (est. between 300 – 500 species), placing it amongst the most diverse mudflats in the world according to the Netherlands Institute.
+Indeed, Roebuck Bay’s tidal range is so large, it exposes a staggering 160 km² of mudflats, with tides traveling at up to 20cm/sec mid-cycle.

 Photo Souce: Gettyimages